joelcma/robodiff/README.md

 ./robotdiff --addr :3000 /path/to/results
 ```

-Then open http://localhost:8080 in your browser.
+Then open http://localhost:8080 in your browser (or whatever address you set).

 ## Usage / Flags